FoNE: Precise Single-Token Number Embeddings via Fourier Features: More Details on Experimental Setup

 In this section, we provide the experiments settings that we used in the Section \ref{sec:exp_setting}.

 Learning rates were determined through an extensive search, with the best rates selected separately for each method based on validation performance.
 Final training hyperparameters include a learning rate of \(0.005\) for regular and FoNE methods, and \(0.0001\) for the xVal method, a batch size of \(512\), and \(100\) epochs.
+The fine-tuning process required less than 10 hours, while training from scratch took less than 3 days.